 IRP Student '22

 Katherine is an undergraduate psychology student in the Specialized Honours Program.
-In the Prime Family Lab, she is supporting the coding of behavioural observations for the collaboration with McMaster University on the Making the Race Fair Study.
+She is currently part of the coding team in he collaboration with McMaster University on the Making the Race Fair Study.
 She hopes to better understand the ways mothers can be supported through various parenting interventions and how this can result in improvements in children’s mental health and future success.
 She is hoping to pursue graduate studies in Clinical Psychology.